stcorp/procsim/README.md

 }
 ```
 Note that C-style comments are allowed in the configuration file.

-The `mission` must match the name of plugin, in this case biomass.
-The `job_order_schema` field is optional and should point to the XML schema used to validate the JobOrder.
+- `mission` : mandatory.
+Must match the name of plugin, in this case biomass.

+- `job_order_schema` : optional.
+Should point to the XML schema used to validate the JobOrder.
-The `scenarios` section contains settings for one or more scenarios.
-Most settings in the scenario are optional, mandatory are only the name and the output section.

-An example of a scenario is given below:
+- `scenarios` : mandatory.
+This section contains one or more scenarios.
+An example of a scenario is given below.

+Example scenario:
 ```
     {
       // Task #5